 \section{Introduction}

-High-quality human feedback plays a crucial role in shaping modern AI systems, such as ChatGPT, to be trustworthy, safe, and aligned with human preference \citep{ouyang2022training}.
-This feedback is usually collected through crowdsourcing, where a requester (principal) posts a set of tasks and recruits workers (agents) --- who may be trained experts or crowdsourcing workers --- to complete them.
-For example, researchers widely use platforms like Amazon Mechanical Turk and Prolific for tasks such as data labeling and survey administration.
+High-quality human feedback plays a crucial role in shaping modern AI systems, such as ChatGPT, to be trustworthy, safe, and aligned with human preference \cite{ouyang2022training}.
+This feedback is usually collected through crowdsourcing, where a requester posts tasks and recruits trained experts or general participants to complete them.
+For example, platforms like Amazon Mechanical Turk and Prolific are widely used by researchers for tasks such as data labeling and survey administration.

 However, the integrity of this data collection process is increasingly threatened by the very AI models it seeks to improve.
-Evidence suggests that many agents are using large language models (LLMs) to complete tasks such as abstract summarization \citep{veselovsky2023artificial} and peer review \citep{liang2024mapping}, leading to datasets that no longer reflect genuine human input.
-While LLM-assisted annotations or responses may sometimes be more accurate or coherent than human's \citep{Gilardi_2023, törnberg2023chatgpt4, 10386425}, their widespread use clashes with the goal of gathering diverse and authentic human opinions.
+Evidence suggests that many agents rely on large language models (LLMs) to complete tasks such as abstract summarization \citep{veselovsky2023artificial} and peer review \citep{liang2024mapping}, leading to datasets that no longer reflect genuine human input, a phenomenon known as \emph{LLM contamination}.
+While LLM-assisted annotations or responses may sometimes be more accurate or coherent than human's \citep{Gilardi_2023, törnberg2023chatgpt4, 10386425}, their widespread use undermines the fundamental goal of gathering diverse and authentic human opinions.
 This issue is particularly concerning in applications that depend on human subjectivity or expertise, such as preference labeling and toxicity detection, where human judgment remains the gold standard.

-How to detect potential LLM cheaters and evaluate the quality of a human-contributed dataset?
-Existing black-box methods for detecting LLM-generated content primarily focus on distinguishing human-written text from AI-generated text by analyzing statistical differences in writing style \citep{gehrmann2019gltr, mao2024raidar, koike2024outfox, hu2023radar}.
-While sometimes effective in open-ended text generation tasks, these training-based approaches are not well-suited for annotation tasks, where the discrete responses lack the rich textual features needed for classification.
+\emph{How to detect potential LLM-misuse and evaluate the quality of a human-contributed dataset?} Existing black-box methods for detecting LLM-generated content primarily focus on distinguishing human-written text from AI-generated text by analyzing statistical differences in writing style \citep{gehrmann2019gltr, mao2024raidar, koike2024outfox, hu2023radar}.
+While effective in open-ended text generation tasks, these training-based approaches are not well-suited for structured annotation tasks like multiple-choice labeling, where the discrete responses lack the rich textual features needed for classification.